-Moneybarn says it agreed to this application after Mr G provided details of his monthly income, which it cross checked against bank statements.
-It also says that it carried out credit searches on Mr G, which had shown that he had defaulted accounts although the most recent occasion this happened was more than a year and a half before this application.
+Moneybarn says it agreed to this application after Mr L provided details of his monthly income, which it cross checked against information from credit reference agencies on the funds going into his main bank account each month.
+It also says that it carried out credit searches on Mr L, which had shown that he had defaulted accounts although the most recent occasion this happened was approaching three years before this application.

-In Moneybarn's view, when the amount Mr G already owed plus a reasonable amount for Mr G's living expenses (based on average data) were deducted from his monthly income the monthly payments for this agreement were still affordable.
+In Moneybarn's view, when the amount Mr L already owed plus a reasonable amount for Mr L's living expenses (based on average data) were deducted from his monthly income the monthly payments for this agreement were still affordable.

-On the other hand, Mr G says that the payments were unaffordable and there was no way he was going to be able to maintain them.
+On the other hand, Mr L says that the payments were unaffordable and there was no way he was going to be able to maintain them.

-I've thought about what Mr G and Moneybarn have said.
+I've thought about what Mr L and Moneybarn have said.

-The first thing for me to say is that I'm not persuaded that the checks Moneybarn carried out did go far enough.
-For example, I'm not persuaded that it was reasonable to rely on an estimate of Mr G's living costs given the cost for credit, the term of the loan as well as the monthly payment.
-In these circumstances, I think that Moneybarn ought to have done more to ascertain Mr G's living costs from the bank statements that it had.
+The first thing for me to say is that unlike our investigator I'm not persuaded that the checks Moneybarn carried out did go far enough.
+For example, I'm not persuaded that it was reasonable to rely on an estimate of Mr L's living costs given the cost for credit, the term of the loan, the monthly payment or Mr L's previous difficulty with credit.
+In these circumstances, I think that Moneybarn ought to have done more to ascertain Mr L's actual regular living costs.

 As Moneybarn should have done more, I've gone on to decide what I think Moneybarn is more likely than not to have seen had it done that here.
-Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Mr G's regular living expenses as well as his income and existing credit commitments.
+Given the circumstances here, I would have expected Moneybarn to have had a reasonable understanding about Mr L's regular living expenses as well as his income and existing credit commitments.

-I've considered the information Mr G provided Moneybarn with.
-Given Mr G's comments in response to the investigator's assessment, I wish to make it clear that I'm not going to carry out a forensic analysis of the bank statements provided to establish whether the monthly payments were affordable for him.

-I say this particularly as Mr G's most recent submissions are being made in support of a claim for compensation and any explanations he would have provided at the time are more likely to have been with a view to persuading Moneybarn to lend, rather than highlighting any unaffordability.
+I've considered the information Mr L has provided us with.
+I wish to make it clear that I'm not going to forensically re-underwrite Mr L's application.
+I say this particularly as Mr L's most recent submissions are being made in support of a claim for compensation and any explanations he would have provided at the time are more likely to have been with a view to persuading Moneybarn to lend, rather than highlighting any unaffordability.

-As this is the case, I'm simply going to try and get some idea of what Moneybarn is likely to have found out about Mr G's living expenses had it done proportionate checks.
-I say this because when what the bank statements obtained show what Mr G was paying to his actual committed living expenses are added to his active credit commitments and deducted from his income, he, at the time at least, appears to have enough left over to repay this agreement.
+As this is the case, I'm simply going to try and get some idea of what Moneybarn is likely to have found out about Mr L's living expenses had it done proportionate checks.
+I say this because when what the bank statements Mr L has provided show what he was paying to his actual committed living expenses are added to his active credit commitments and deducted from his income, he, at the time at least, appears to have enough left over to repay this agreement.